 If you’re looking for specific food and wine pairing this Christmas, the team here at New Zealand Wine Navigator has put together their favorite pairings to add that ‘something special’ to your celebrations.

+We’ve also curated some gorgeous mixed cases of Christmas wines just for you!
 These fine New Zealand wines will truly be the talk of the table.

 We hope you have a magical Christmas, however, it may be enjoyed.

 Wines best for succulent sweet-and-salty rich Christmas ham are light, fruity, easy-drinking wines with a touch of bold acidity.